-- Lord Lyman Beesbury, served under Jaehaerys I and then his grandson Viserys I.
+- Lord Lyman Beesbury, served under Jaehaerys I Targaryen and then his grandson Viserys I Targaryen.

-- Prince Daemon Targaryen, served under his brother Viserys I before being removed and later made master of laws.
+- Prince Daemon Targaryen, served under his brother Viserys I Targaryen before being removed and later made master of laws.

 - Ser Tyland Lannister, served under Aegon II Targaryen and the Greens during the Dance of the Dragons.

-- Lord Ambrose Butterwell, served Daeron II and Aerys I.
+- Lord Ambrose Butterwell, served Daeron II and Aerys I Targaryen.

 - Lord Petyr Baelish, appointed during the reign of Robert Baratheon; continued to serve under his successor Joffrey Baratheon.

-- Tyrion Lannister, appointed when Littlefinger left to court Lysa Arryn.
+- Tyrion Lannister, appointed when Littlefinger left to court Lysa Tully.